 For old web-related projects, this might be an issue because images, stylesheets, scripts, etc. might be missing for various reasons.
 People often clean up files within the source control repository and forgetting to update or checking in the updated csproj file.
 Building a project with missing references will not trigger any errors, allowing you to build up clutter over time.

 A dirty solution is available on StackOverflow which can be found here:

 Remove VS2010 references to deleted files in web project.
 The steps within this article regenerate the include information within your project file.
 However, the problem is that this will include all files in the project folder.
 Even files that are part of your software solution but not need to belong within Visual Studio.

 To resolve all of this, I have created the script below.

-The idea is simple; just go through all content includes elements and verify if the file still exists on disk.
+The idea is simple; go through all content, include elements, and verify if the file still exists on disk.

 what to look for ->

-Calling the function is easy as shown below.
+Calling the function is straightforward, as shown below.
 This sample also generates a clean project file based on the output.

 To avoid surprises, I have also included a report option.
 This option allows you to list all missing references.